BurnyCoder/Landing/docs/Contents/Website/Exobrain.md

 - How to be not naively technooptimistic or technopessimistic, but something in the middle, technorealistic?
-How can we the most effectively use science, technology and other methods to solve the biggest world problems, from suffering from for example poverty to wars to crises to various existential risks such as pandemics, nuclear war, climate change or maybe technology itself becoming too powerful or in the hands of the wrong people, as some AI researchers say?
+How can we the most effectively use science, technology and other methods to adapt or solve the biggest world problems, from suffering from for example poverty to wars to crises to various existential risks such as natural or engineered pandemics, nuclear war, environmental collapse or maybe technology itself becoming too powerful or in the hands of the wrong people, as some AI researchers say?
 Should it be open source?
-What is the best political system?
+What is the best political system, liberalism, collectivism, individualism, benevolent humans or AGI, decentralization, democracy, minimal state?
 Should we regulate more or less?
 How to prevent realistic risks?
 How to prevent regulatory capture?
 Is universal basic income or services realistic?

-- How do we collectively steer all of sentience not into oppressive dystopia without democracy, or complete extinction, or plateau, but into collective protopia, collective growth of science and technology, connection, knowledge, wellbeing, freedom, intelligence, agency, longterm adaptability and sustainability, bliss, love, peace, safety, meaning, truth, fulfillment, selfactualization, resistance to entropy, optional transhumanistic merging with eachother or machines or the universe, and so on, for every being using the most optimal collective emergent sentient coordinated thermodynamic cybernetic architecture that might expand into the whole universe and becoming a beautiful cosmic constellation of linked posthumanist clusters of sentient matter of any form it wishes to shapeshift into?
+- How do we collectively steer all of sentience not into oppressive dystopia without democracy, or complete extinction, or plateau, but into collective protopia, collective growth of science and technology, connection, knowledge, wellbeing, drive, freedom, intelligence, agency, longterm adaptability and sustainability, bliss, love, peace, safety, meaning, truth, fulfillment, selfactualization, resistance to entropy, optional transhumanistic merging with eachother or machines or the universe, and so on, for every being, using the most optimal collective emergent selforganized sentient coordinated thermodynamic cybernetic architecture that might expand into the whole universe and become a beautiful cosmic constellation of linked posthumanist clusters of sentient matter of any form it wishes to shapeshift into?

-- What are the most useful logic and mathematical foundations?
-What are the most beautiful, novel and exotic parts of formal sciences?
-Can we mathematize ethics?
-Are ontological and metaphysical positons arbitrary?
-What is the best epistemology according to information theory?
-What are the best positions in philosophy for science, meaning, wellbeing and freedom?
--
+- How does the brain work?
+How to integrate the lenses of statistics, biology, neuroscience, chemistry, fundamental and overall physics from classical to statistical to quantum mechanics, systems theory or other mathematics?
+How does learning work, what kind of intelligence is it when compared to AIs?
+How does wellbeing, agency, drive, productivity, meaning etc. work on the level of the brain and the whole society?
+On what level is it genetic and on what level is it environmental?
+What is the physical substrate of experience?
+How does experience arise?
+What's the best philosophy of mind position?
+What are the best psychotechnologies and neurotechnologies strenghtening, weakening or transforming the hardware and software, like psychotheraphy, selfhelp, mental tools, substances, BCI, cold exposure or just healthy lifestyle, what are the realistic limits?
+How can we upgrade our conscious substrate collectively?
+Is immortality possible?

 - How does meditation and psychedelics work?
-What are the most optimal meditation techniques for wellbeing and cultivation of meaning and connection?
+What are the most optimal meditation techniques for internal metaprogramming, wellbeing and cultivation of wellbeing, meaning, connection, freedom and drive?
 Can we make spiritual traditions scientific?
-How to get the best psychedelic experience?
+How to engineer the best psychedelic experience?
 How to use metamodernism, worldviews, philosophical assumptions, or identities the most efficiently in different contexts?
 How to balance acceptance and change?
 How to be, do, and become the most meaningfully?
 What are all the possible experiences?
 Can we map out the statespace of consciousness?
 What is on the edge of the mind?
 How to approximate with language and modelling experiences that go absolutely beyond any conventional conceptual understanding when all mental faculties dissolve?

+- What is the most useful logic and mathematical foundations?
+What are the most beautiful, novel and exotic parts of formal sciences?
+Can we mathematize ethics?
+Are positions in metaphysics with ontology arbitrary?
+What is the best epistemology according to information theory?
+What are the best positions in philosophy for science, meaning, wellbeing and freedom?

-Omni/Acc = Steelman and verify all scientific models from all disciplines, all theoretical, applied, natural, formal, social sciences, movements with worldviews shaping the future, overall philosophical or other perspectives, and synthesize them all on a higher order of complexity as compatibly as possible for collective survival, wellbeing, flourishing and growth of all of sentience!
+Omni/Acc = Steelman and if possible verify all models from all disciplines, all theoretical, applied, natural, formal, social sciences, all movements with worldviews shaping the future, all overall philosophical or other perspectives, and synthesize them all on a higher level of complexity as compatibly as possible for collective survival, wellbeing, flourishing and growth of all of sentience!
 Let's integrate it all into one useful framework!